 Jamie Golombek on how the 2016 federal budget may impact you.

 Now is a great time to revisit some income-splitting strategies, both old and new.

 As year-end approaches, here’s our updated annual look at some year-end tax tips you may wish to keep in mind as we enter the final weeks of 2015.

 There are a number of ways to use your tax refund to your advantage or, even better, ensure that your tax refund next year is eliminated altogether and the taxes saved are used throughout the entire year to your benefit.

 Jamie Golombek discusses Canadian and U.S. tax implications of owning U.S. vacation property.

-CIBC's Jamie Golombek offers insight on the federal budget and how it may impact you.
+Jamie Golombek on how the 2015 federal budget may impact you.

 An RRSP is one of the best ways to save for retirement, providing both a tax deduction for contributions and allowing you to avoid paying tax on the accumulated investment income inside the plan.

 Making the best choice for saving via an RRSP, TFSA or debt repayment

 Why small business owners should favour dividends over a bonus.